SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-20-twitter-poll-repro.md

   >role of Socrates.
 Classic blunder.

   &hellip; which is just about perfect.
-(It happens I have a friend who is a professor of the classics, specializing in Greek, who thinks it's perfect too.)
+(It happens I have a friend who is a professor of the classics, specializing in ancient Greek, who thinks it's perfect too.)

 - They also went full meta, with a Twitter poll on the merits of Twitter polls.
 I'm sure [Doug Hofstadter](https://en.wikipedia.org/wiki/Douglas_Hofstadter) would approve.